gaioguys/GAIO.jl/docs/src/boxmaps/new_types.md

 # Creating you own BoxMap type

-Subtypes of the abstract type `BoxMap` must have three restrictions:
+Subtypes of the abstract type `BoxMap` must have four restrictions:
 1. There must be a `domain` field within the type, i.e.
    ```julia
    struct MyBoxMap{N,T}